MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - Label removed
     - Label file read
 - Application:
-    - Microsoft Azure Information Protection Word Add-In
+    - Microsoft Azure Information Protection Word add-in
-    - Microsoft Azure Information Protection Excel Add-in
+    - Microsoft Azure Information Protection Excel add-in
-    - Microsoft Azure Information Protection PowerPoint Add-In
+    - Microsoft Azure Information Protection PowerPoint add-in
-    - Microsoft Azure Information Protection Outlook Add-in
+    - Microsoft Azure Information Protection Outlook add-in

-An adminstrator might not see all the options in the filter, or may see more; the filter values depend on what activities are captured for your tenant.
+An administrator might not see all the options in the filter, or may see more; the filter values depend on what activities are captured for your tenant.
 For more information about the Activity explorer, see:

 - [Get started with activity explorer](/microsoft-365/compliance/data-classification-activity-explorer)
 - [Labeling activity reference](/microsoft-365/compliance/data-classification-activity-explorer-available-events)